 After retirement (and even before), many people are looking for meaningful ways to spend some of their newly free time and to make a difference in the world.
 Volunteer work is often the solution.
 Whether you use expertise developed during your paid career or throw yourself into something new, volunteer work allows you to help worthy causes, pursue your interests, and meet new people.
 And if you itemize deductions, the IRS is willing to give you a little help, in the form of tax deductions for some of your volunteer expenses.

 Of course, volunteer work isn't the only way to help others.
-If you are fortunate enough to have cash or property to donate, your charitable giving can fund worthwhile endeavors -- and the attendant tax breaks are nothing to sneeze at, either.
+If you are fortunate enough to have cash or property to donate, your charitable giving can fund worthwhile endeavors.
 Whether you give money, property, or your time, this article explains some basic rules about claiming tax deductions for your good work.

 No matter what or how much you decide to donate, your gift will be deductible only if you make it to a qualified organization.
 This means the group must meet the IRS's requirements for receiving tax-deductible donations.

 Most public charities are qualified organizations, as are many nonprofit private foundations.
 If you are uncertain whether an organization qualifies to receive deductible donations, you should ask the organization for a copy of the IRS letter approving the organization's tax-exempt status.

 If you are unable to verify tax-exempt status with the organization itself, you can check IRS Publication 78, a list of organizations qualified to receive tax-deductible donations; you can find it at the IRS website, www.irs.gov.